MrDanielHarka/note-app/docs/project/documentation.md

 **Registration and logging in**

 1. Click on the `Register` link.
-2. Fill out your details.
+2. Fill in your details.
 3. Click the `Register` button.
 4. Click the `Login` link.
 5. Fill in your details.